 Generic Non-human Integrated pest management participant There is no one best way to deal with pest agriculture.
 Pesticides are commonly used, but this may cause many problems.
 Combining different management operations is the most effective way Connectives management operations is the most effective way to control pest.
 Firstly, the chemical in pesticides may build up as residues in the environment.
-This reduces the quality of farm produce Simple Present Tense ← As well, pest can gradually become resistant to pesticides.
-This means that newer and sometimes stronger one have to be developed.
+This reduces the quality of farm produce Simple Present Tense As well, pest can gradually become resistant sometimes stronger one have to be developed.
 Some pesticides affect non target animals such as fish and bees.
-This affects the natural sometimes stronger one have to be developed.
-Some pesticides affect non target animals balance Also aiming to completely wipe out agricultural pests may be very expensive.
-Sometimes pest damage costs less than the method of control. (- % ~) damage costs less than the method of control. () NO helps a lot in pest control.
-Natural enemies can be Causal Lastly, understanding the ecology of the area helps a lot in pest control.
+This affects the natural ~ balance. \sim pests may be very expensive.
+Sometimes pest damage costs less than the method of control.
+CAN2 helps a lot in pest control.
+Natural enemies can be Causal Conjunction that don't affect the natural enemies.
+Therefore , integrated pest management is a safe and more affective option in agriculture. - Contraction of the second se Also aiming to completely wipe out agricultural pests may be very expensive.
+Sometimes pest damage costs less than the method of control.
+Lastly, understanding the ecology of the area helps a lot in pest control.
 Natural enemies can be used to control a pest.
-Pesticides should be chosen that don't affect the natural enemies.
-Conjunction Therefore , integrated pest management is a safe and more affective option in agriculture. sate and more attective option in agriculture.
+Pesticides should be chosen